Are you planning to travel to the United States for a short period of time? If you answered “yes,” you may qualify for the visa waiver program.

 You will also need is valid authorization through the Electronic System for Travel Authorization (ESTA) before you can board a plane or other form of transportation heading for the United States.

-If you have any question about how to apply, who qualifies, or what you can do during your stay in the U.S., don’t hesitate to contact an attorney for assistance.
+If you have any question about how to apply, who qualifies, or what you can do during your stay in the United States, don’t hesitate to contact an attorney for assistance.